 Take one capsule of Allimax® per day with food or liquid to support general health and well-being.
 Taking up to 10 capsules at one time has been known to relieve symptoms.
 One can continue to take an increased dose for as long as one feels a benefit and return to a maintenance dose of 1 capsule per day.
 Each vegetarian size 3 capsule contains 180mg of Allisure® powder.
 REFER TO DOSING CHART FOR FURTHER DETAILS.

 AlliMax® is available in capsules, cremes, liquids, sprays, and gels.
-Can be taken with or without food.
+It can be taken with or without food.

 What are the ingredients?